Solar Investment Tax Credit: everything you need to know (2022 update)

 The date that the system is placed into service is also relevant if you’re on the cusp of a year in which the credit steps down.
-For example, the credit steps down from 30% to 26% on January 1, 2020.
-This means that your system needed to be switched on and generating electricity on December 31, 2019 in order to claim the 30% credit.
-Similar deadlines will apply as the credit steps down to 22% and eventually 0%.
+Due to the federal spending bill, the tax credit drops to 22% in 2023.
+This means that your system needed to be switched on and generating electricity on December 31, 2022 in order to claim the 26% credit.

 Use Form 3468 for commercial solar.

 Will the Solar ITC be extended again?

 The Biden administration has set a goal for the United States to be net zero carbon by the year 2050.
 This would require a massive investment in renewable energy.
 Biden’s platform also specifically calls out solar.
 Because of this, there’s a good chance that the administration will seek to extend the tax credit again.

 Has the Solar ITC been a good thing for solar?